 #2 Presentation model transferred to view

-Once the model is ready, the controller passes them into the View() method, transfering them to the view (2).
+Once the model is ready, the controller passes them into the View() method, transferring them to the view (2).
 There's a special mechanism for sharing the model in ASP.NET MVC 2, and we'll cover it in the next section.

 2.3 ViewData.Model